Donga Dongadi: Release and reception

-The movie was released in India and Overseas on 6 August 2004.
+The movie was released in India and overseas on 6 August 2004.
 The movie was received with positive reviews and critics praising Manoj for his portrayal of the character in the movie.
-Jeevi of Idlebrain gave a decent 3.5 of 5 rating for the movie and commented that Manoj has lived up to the expectations and that he had shown a lot of promise.
+Jeevi of Idlebrain gave 3.35 of 5 rating for the movie and commented that Manoj has lived up to the expectations and that he had shown a lot of promise.
+Telugu Cinema wrote "[Screenplay] is pretty good.
+First half is slow, second half is good. [..]
+Everything about the film is on a high note, the adrenalin-flowing kind, the director not making any pretense of making a classy product, but getting straight down to the brass tacks.
+What holds the film together is the scripting and narrative style, which though a bit crude and lacking in finesse is fast paced, and racy, at times weird and unusual, the likes of which one hasn't seen in earlier films.
+The director is focused on what he wants and there are no lagging moments."
 The movie fared well at the box office.